shubhanginaik/project-management-system/README.md

   - Task/issue tracking: status updates (e.g., To-Do, In Progress, Done)
   - Activity tracking: status updates (e.g., To-Do, In Progress, Done)

+# Recommendations for Timeline-Based Projects

+This project was successfully completed in 3 weeks, with clear milestones and deliverables for each phase:

+- Planning and Setup
+-- Defined project scope, requirements, and deliverables.
+-- Established the project structure and database schema.
+-- Configured Spring Boot with security, JPA, and Swagger integrations.

+- Development
+* Implemented core features:
+-- Entity creation and validation.
+-- CRUD operations with role-based security.
+-- database schema creation.
+-- User registration and authentication.
+-- JWT token generation and validation.

+- Testing and Deployment
+- Integrated Postman and Swagger for API testing.
+- Performed code reviews to maintain quality and consistency
+- Documented the project (API docs, README, etc.)
+- Deployed a stable version for testing and feedback

 # Prerequisites